claudmariut/senior_project/README.md

   - This file requires the different yml files on the directory as well as json files to work.

+### Mobile Application
+__Contains a REAMDE file with a link to the source code and mobile application.
+Another README file can be found on the mobile application folder.__

+### Backend Server
+__Contains a REAMDE file with a link to the source code and backend server.
+Another README file can be found on the backend server folder.__

+### Live Demo Old (Old PC based demo using KNN - Discontinued)

 ## Dependencies
   - OpenCV
     -     pip install opencv-python